-Knowing what licenses and permits your retail business needs can be very confusing when planning a new business.
+Knowing what retail business licenses and permits your company needs can be very confusing when planning a new business.
 Each item requires time, energy, and paperwork (depending on the government office you're dealing with) to obtain the proper registrations.

-As unpleasant a task as it may be, don't risk your business shutting down before it fully begins.
+As unpleasant a task as it may be, don't risk your business shutting down before it gets off the ground.
 Conducting business without the proper licensing is a criminal offense in some states, while others hand out hefty fines.
-Here are some of the more common retail licenses and permits to keep your business operating legally.
+Review these common retail licenses and permits to keep your business operating legally.

 Federal Tax ID

-An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number and is used to identify a business entity.
-It costs nothing to apply for an EIN, it can be registered online, and most vendors will require a tax ID before conducting business with a retailer.
+An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number and it is used to identify a business entity.
+It costs nothing to apply for an EIN (which you can do online), and most vendors require a tax ID before conducting business with a retailer.

 How and where you register a retailing business with the state will depend on your state's laws.
 To find out what is needed to obtain a business license in your state, start by visiting your state's official website.
-You can usually find it at www.Your State's Name.gov.
-Most states have resources on how to register a new business and all of the requirements that must be met.
+You can usually find it at www.[your state's name].gov.
+Most states have resources on how to register a new business and all of the requirements that you must meet.

-If you have a retail business located within the city limits, you may also be required to purchase a local business license.
+If you have a retail business located within the city limits, you also may have to purchase a local business license.
 Some counties and other municipalities also require a license.
 Call your county or city clerk's office for more information.
 The fee varies depending on the type of business and where it is located.